Why scallops are among the 10 best foods for women’s health

 In one of the most interesting of our scallops nutrition facts, further studies compared the ability of equal amounts of scallop and other animal proteins to aid in weight loss and found this seafood to be more successful in weight loss strategies than proteins like poultry.
 The reasons are not yet entirely clear.

 Fortunately, it is easy to find a great scallops healthy recipe.
 They require little oil for cooking and offer a clean, elegant flavor that requires little in the way of added ingredients.

 Are scallops high in cholesterol?

 Once upon a time, doctors warned their patients to stay away from shellfish because of the cholesterol content.
 However, we now understand that the cholesterol in scallops is dietary cholesterol, which tends not to impact blood cholesterol.

-And since scallops are low in saturated fat but do offer healthy fat, they make the list of heart healthy foods for both women and men.
+And since scallops are low in saturated fat but do offer healthy fat, they make the list of heart-healthy foods for both women and men.